kohkimakimoto/essh/website/content/docs/en/tasks.md

 # Tasks

-Task is a script that runs on remote and local servers.
+Task is a script that runs on remote or local servers.
 You can use it to automate your system administration tasks.

 Example: